microsoft/hands-on-lab-redis/docs/workshop.md

 ### Consuming product views' stream using Azure Functions

-Now that we have identified the product views' stream, we will need to update the `history-func` Function App to get triggered whenever a new event gets published to the stream.
+Now that you have identified the product views' stream, you will need to update the `history-func` Function App to get triggered whenever a new event gets published to the stream.

 <div class="task" data-title="Task">

-> Update the trigger of the function defined in `src/history-func/ProcessProductViews.cs` so that it listens to news items in the product views' stream
+> - Update the trigger of the function `StreamTrigger` defined in `src/history-func/ProcessProductViews.cs` so that it listens to new items in the product views' stream

 </div>